-Commencing on December 1, 2018 and on the first day of each month thereafter through July 1, 2019 (each an "Installment Date"), subject to certain exceptions, we shall pay to YA II one-eighth of the principal amount of the debentures, plus accrued and outstanding interest (the "Installment Amount"), plus 20% of the of the Installment Amount for Installment Amounts due within 180 days following the date of execution of the purchase agreement, and 25% of the Installment Amount for Installment Amounts due thereafter in cash or by converting such Installment Amount into shares of our common stock. if we have met the applicable conditions for such a conversion and as long as the conversion does not exceed certain maximum amounts.
+Commencing on December 1, 2018 and on the first day of each month thereafter through July 1, 2019, , subject to certain exceptions, we shall pay to YA II one-eighth of the principal amount of the debentures, plus accrued and outstanding interest (the "Installment Amount"), plus 20% of the of the Installment Amount for Installment Amounts due within 180 days following the date of execution of the purchase agreement, and 25% of the Installment Amount for Installment Amounts due thereafter in cash or by converting such Installment Amount into shares of our common stock. if we have met the applicable conditions for such a conversion and as long as the conversion does not exceed certain maximum amounts.
+Each Installment Amount will be deferred to the maturity date if the daily dollar volume-weighted average price of our common stock equals or exceeds \$0.40 per share for each of the 10 consecutive days preceding the fifth trading day prior to the respective installment date.

 Pursuant to the terms of the debentures, YA II may elect to convert any portion of the principal and accrued interest under the debentures into our common stock at a fixed conversion price of \$0.40 per share.
 The fixed conversion price may change if certain dilutive events or issuances occur.
 In addition, we may, at our sole discretion, make an Installment Payment using our common stock if certain conditions have been met.
-In such case, the applicable conversion price would be equal to 75% of the VWAP of our common stock during the fifteen consecutive trading days immediately preceding such conversion.
+In such case, the applicable conversion price would be equal to 75% of the VWAP of our Common Dtock during the fifteen consecutive trading days immediately preceding such conversion.
 During the three months ended August 31, 2018, a reset event occurred.
 As a result, the conversion price of the first YA II PN Note, in the principal amount of \$750,000, was reduced to \$0.34 per share of common stock.

-During the six months ended November 30, 2018, YA II converted a total of \$280,247, which consisted of \$250,000 of principal and \$30,247 of accrued interest, into 700,616 shares of common stock.
-On January 8, 2019, YA II converted \$256,027, of which \$250,000 was principal and \$6,027 was accrued interest, into 640,068 share of common stock.
+During the nine months ended February 28, 2019, YA II converted a total of \$536,275, which consisted of \$500,000 of principal and \$36,275 of accrued interest, into 1.340,684 shares of common stock.

+On March 1, 2019, we redeemed all of the convertible debentures issued to YA II in full for total cash consideration of \$964,787.